-The District's net position increased during the most recent fiscal year.
-The majority of the increase is the result of prepayments received for lot sales for which the related debt payments were not made before fiscal year end.
-The remaining increase represents the extent to which ongoing program revenues exceeded the cost of operations.
+The District's net position decreased during the most recent fiscal year.
+The majority of the decrease is the result of conveyances of infrastructure to other entities.

 Key elements of the change in net position are reflected in the following table: